Catster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Maine Coons were said to have originated in the mid-19th century.
 You may be able to tell by the name alone that the Maine Coon originated in the state of Maine.
 These hardy cats were capable of withstanding even the most frigid temperatures of Maine winters.

+Maine Coons not only survived but thrived, proving to be versatile and adaptable animals.
+They are a naturally occurring breed that developed without human interference.
 The creation of the Maine Coon was a spontaneous one.
-Researchers seem to believe that the Maine Coon originated from long-haired Angoras that came overseas with travelers.
-Those cats mixed with domestic cats here, resulting in a massive, fiercely incredible breed.
+Researchers seem to believe that the Maine Coon originated from long-haired Angoras that came overseas with travelers and mated with domestic cats in Maine.

-Because of their size, it has often been rumored that these cats are mixed with some type of wildcat.
+Because of their size, it has often been rumored that Maine Coons are mixed with a wildcat.
 Because of their pointy ears, size, and markings, they greatly resemble the North American bobcat.
 It has been long since rumored that the Maine Coon has true bobcat DNA.

-Researchers definitively disagree with this ideology.
-However, it would be pretty cool to know that these massive beasts had wild lineage to match their overall appearance.
+Researchers definitively disagree with this theory, but it’s amusing to consider that the massive beasts had wild lineage to match their rugged appearance.

 Young Blue Tabby Maine Coon Cat Sits in Green Grass